 - Full sun

 - Well-drained soil

 - No need to pinch old flowers for new growth

 Gorgeous Igloo Mum Varieties for Your Fall Garden

-Igloo Mums come in a variety of hues, making them extremely versatile for whatever color scheme you’ve got going in your autumn landscape.
-You can choose from classic fall colors, like ‘Pumpkin Igloo’, or you can try something more exotic, like ‘Ice Pink Igloo’.
-You really can’t go wrong!
+Igloo Mums come in a variety of hues, making them extremely versatile for your autumn landscape.
+You can choose from classic fall colors, like ‘Pumpkin Igloo’, or try something more exotic, like ‘Ice Pink Igloo’.
+With these choices, you really can’t go wrong!